Up to 30% OFF SITEWIDE! No Code Needed!

 Choose a Base Frame in brown or blue tortoiseshell or add a tortoiseshell Top Frame to another frame color for an instant classic lift to your look.

-Our tortoiseshell frames are made from plant-based cellulose acetate and our lenses are polycarbonate.
+Our tortoiseshell frames are made from plant-based cellulose acetate and our standard lenses are polycarbonate.
 They’re scratch-resistant and impact resistant, with strong spring hinges to withstand daily wear and tear.

 Try one of these best sellers in tortoise or blue tortoise: